folio-org/stripes-cli/README.md

 ### `status` command

-Display basic information about the CLI including the inferred context which it is running in.
-This will be expanded to provide insight into the virtual platforms that are generated.
+Display information about the CLI, including the inferred context which it is running.
+The status output also includes the Stripes config JSON used when generating a virtual platform in the current context.
+Any aliases that have been set are also noted.

 Example:
 ```